ahmedsadman/blog-articles/cle4lswbh000008jqegp8dzk8.md

 **Blacklisting user sessions**

 Maybe some logins got marked as *unauthorized* by the user, maybe the login was suspicious, or the device is lost or not used anymore.
-In that case, you would want to blacklist that (refresh) token.
+In that case, you would want to blacklist that token.
 To do this, you would actually have to store those blacklisted tokens in a persistent database and check through them each time a user needs authorized access.
 This can be an overhead.
 Besides, storing blacklisted tokens is equivalent to **maintaining state** on the server, which somewhat defeats the purpose of JWT.

 **Manually adding it to requests**